Therapeutic Philosophy

 Some of the approaches I integrate include:

-These frameworks honor the whole person: mind, body, spirit, identity, ancestry, environment, and lived experience.
-Centering collective care, community resilience, and the impact of systemic oppression on mental health.
+These approaches consider the interconnected roles of mind, body, identity, relationships, culture, ancestry, environment, and lived experience, while acknowledging the impact of systemic oppression on mental health and well-being.

 Mindfulness-Based Practices